This document describes various considerations to keep in mind as you're building an Iterable integration.

 Example use case: Fivetran maps an Iterable system webhook to their endpoint, allowing Iterable to send them system event data.
 Fivetran ingests the system events, transforms them, and then forwards them to a data warehouse (like Snowflake) for BI.

-Update user profile workflow webhooks
+Update user profile journey webhooks

 An update user profile webhook